 - Four compression straps

 - Drawcord and Hypalon® cordlock keeper closure

 What are compression bags?
 These are sacks or bags made from high quality nylon (and other similar materials) that you use to store your clothes, sleeping bag, or other personal effects.
 You then use a tab that you pull, this forces the air out of the bag making sure that there will be no wasted space within the travel bag.
 Compression bags are all about making your luggage as compact as possible.
 This is an essential feature if you wish to travel with carry-on baggage as it ensures your luggage is as small and compact as possible.
 This is also a great option for those who love camping and staying outdoors.

-Before going to your local outdoor specialty store to buy a compression sack you first need to determine what kind of compression sack to choose.
+Before going to your local outdoor specialty store to buy a compression sack, you first need to determine what kind to choose.
 Depending on your needs, you will need to choose between different types of compression bags.
-Below are the different types of compression sacks available.

 Waterproof Dry Compression Sacks